 Stress in a common asthma trigger.
-Because stress causes your child to have a shorter breath, feel anxious and even panicked it can often dramatically increase asthma symptoms.
+Stress causes your child to have a shorter breath, feel anxious and even panicked.
+Furthermore, it can often dramatically increase asthma symptoms.

-Ongoing asthma symptoms can then cause your child to suffer more anxiety and sometimes even depression, which can be the start of a negative self-fuelling cycle.
+Ongoing asthma symptoms can then cause your child to suffer more anxiety and sometimes even depression.
+This can be the start of a negative self-fuelling cycle.